Drag the globe to explore

 Faces Microfinanzas

-FACES is a non-regulated financial institution operating since 1991 in in the South and Centre of Ecuador and has been TJ investee since 2010.
-FACES has a remarkable link with the TJ fund’s targets as almost 70% of GLP has been allocated in clients living in rural areas and working in productive/agricultural activities, and has a strong social orientation as it offers special loans to families with handicapped members at lower interest rates.
+FACES is a non-regulated financial institution operating since 1991 in the South and Centre of Ecuador and has been a Triple Jump investee since 2010.
+FACES has a remarkable link with the Triple Jump fund’s targets as almost 70% of GLP has been allocated to clients living in rural areas and working in productive/agricultural activities, and has a strong social orientation as it offers special loans to families with handicapped members at lower interest rates.

 Microinvest Moldova